-Importantly, the Fund protection is only applicable to some of eToro Europe's regulated products.
+Importantly, the Fund protection is only applicable to some of etoro Europe's regulated products.
 In particular, Cryptoasset Trading Services, including cryptoasset copy trades, which are offered to you, are not protected by the Fund, but security trades and security copy trades, and CFD trades and CFD copy trades, as well as TRS trades and TRS copy trades, are protected.

 In certain cases where we hold your funds with an eligible European bank, you may be entitled to compensation of up to a specified limit if the bank fails.
 This protection is provided under the applicable Deposit Guarantee Scheme pursuant to Directive 2014/49/EU.
 For more details, please refer to the relevant Deposit Guarantee Scheme here.